 You are welcome to make an appointment at our practice.

 The treatment of psoriasis was revolutionised in the last few years.
 Because this condition is still considered as incurable, therapy or treatment can only be symptomatic.
 A lot can however be done to alleviate the burden.
 There are now some innovative oral and injectable therapies that lead to the disappearance of symptoms by a majority of patients.

-My service includes the following:
+Our service includes the following:

 • A thorough consultation with a complete history and diagnosis.